 Only when readers instinctively consider these questions – and successfully answer them – can they begin to read media with fluency.

-The coronavirus has demonstrated the power of news broadcasting; in the backdrop, the Black Lives Matter movement has been avidly illustrating the power of social media.
-Media sites such as Facebook, Twitter, Reddit, and Instagram have been the driving force for social unrest.
-These unique media outlets offer a platform for common people to voice their experiences and concerns; for their audiences, these outlets are especially distinct for their ability to document and distribute information instantaneously.
-In an attempt to magnify the voices of those who have been using social media to seek justice, some have called for users to abstain from using these platforms to share about their social lives; this shift away from the intended use of social media has many people envisioning a more liberal form of media distribution and consumption.
+Social media offers a platform for common people to voice their experiences and concerns.
+For their audiences, these outlets are especially distinct for their ability to document and distribute information instantaneously.
+In an attempt to amplify those who have been using social media to seek justice, some have asked users to abstain from using these platforms to share about their social lives.
+This shift away from the intended use of social media has many people envisioning a more liberal form of media distribution and consumption.

 But the reality is that media ownership is far from within reach of the general public.
-While it may seem that platforms like Instagram and Twitter are a free forum, it is important to remember the algorithms and other filtering processes that impact the distribution of social media.
-The majority of media – television networks, publication companies, newspapers, entertainment sources, social forums – are all owned by a handful of corporations.
-This is another noteworthy aspect of media literacy: students must consider ownership when confronted with any form of media – ultimately, the bodies that own the media have weight in determining what we can easily access.
+While it may seem that platforms like Instagram and Twitter are free forums, it is important to consider the algorithms and other filters that impact the distribution of social media.
+The majority of media is owned by a handful of corporations.

 There are so many opportunities to build a media literacy program within your current framework.
 Here are some great resources to support media literacy in your classroom: